SAppleton/infinispan-quickstart/mr_word_count/README.md

 refer to the [Getting Started Guide](https://docs.jboss.org/author/display/ISPN/Getting+Started+Guide+-+Clustered+Cache+in+Java+SE).

-To compile, type `mvn clean compile dependency:copy-dependencies -DstripVersion`, and then, to run, `java -cp target/classes:target/dependency/* Node0` in one terminal, `java -cp target/classes:target/dependency/* Node1` in another, `java -cp target/classes:target/dependency/* Node2` in another and `java -cp target/classes:target/dependency/* Node3` in another.
+To compile, type `mvn clean compile dependency:copy-dependencies -DstripVersion`, and then, to run, `java -Djgroups.bind_addr=127.0.0.1 -Djava.net.preferIPv4Stack=true -cp target/classes/:target/dependency/* org.infinispan.quickstart.mrwordcount.distribution.Node0` in one terminal, `java -Djgroups.bind_addr=127.0.0.1 -Djava.net.preferIPv4Stack=true -cp target/classes/:target/dependency/* org.infinispan.quickstart.mrwordcount.distribution.Node1` in another,
-Alternatively run `./runNodes.sh`
+`java -Djgroups.bind_addr=127.0.0.1 -Djava.net.preferIPv4Stack=true -cp target/classes/:target/dependency/* org.infinispan.quickstart.mrwordcount.distribution.Node2` in another and
+`java -Djgroups.bind_addr=127.0.0.1 -Djava.net.preferIPv4Stack=true -cp target/classes/:target/dependency/* org.infinispan.quickstart.mrwordcount.distribution.Node3` in another.

-TODO CREATE! => If using Windows you will need to use `runNodes.bat`
+If using Windows you will need to replace ':' with ';' on the command line.

+Alternatively run `./runNodes.sh` or `runNodes.bat`

 The cluster will form and start to read in the complete works.
 This will take a few minutes and create about 120000 keys in the distributed in-memory cache.